alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/1.SystemModel/Preprocessing scripts/README.md

 			b) Water level-suitable area relationship for each species and wetland unit with water level-wetted area also shown (thick black lines) for each wetland unit.

 **FittingCurve_SpecAll.m** - Step 4.
 Matlab script file that fits a smooth, nonlinear function to the water level-suitable area results
-       outputted in SuitableAreaDepthVarying.xls.
+       outputted in *SuitableAreaDepthVarying.xls*.
 One curve for each species in each wetland unit.
-	   Outputs the curve fitting parameters to Paramet_OutputHSI.xls and G_DWparams.gdx.
+	   Outputs the curve fitting parameters to *Paramet_OutputHSI.xls* and *G_DWparams.gdx*.
 	   Produces plots for each wetland unit and species showing the:

 		*Original water level-wetted area curve